NameLezz000/Ubuntu-20.04-Post-Install/README.md

 ## Final notes

-This is made to fit my personal use using Ubuntu 20.04 Minimal Install, as I always have intenet available, this script is based on available internet as well.
+This is made to fit my personal use using Ubuntu 20.04 Minimal Install, as I always have intenet available, this script is based on available internet as well, also I finish write this README at 02:45 a.m., so... sorry for the grammar error if you find one ':D